Frequently asked questions

-In addition, it is a good idea to monitor our calendar and the news.
+In addition, it is a good idea to check our Calendar and the news section on this site.

 It is important that your son/daugher gives top-priority to his/her school work.
 You can support him/her in this in several ways: